studiocentauri/Lost_Affinity/README.md

-# RPG Game - Full Support
+# RPG Game - Lost Affinity - I

 ## Introduction
 Welcome to our epic RPG adventure!
-Crafted by a team of full bakchod enthusiasts, who cause a lot of nuisance in the workplace.
+Crafted by a team of game dev enthusiasts.

 ## Features
 - **Engaging Storyline**: Immerse yourself in a captivating interstellar narrative with unexpected twists, going out to salvage for survival.